Tutorial

 To actually drive sales, a website must include specific elements that support conversion and usability.
 If you want to know what MUST be included on an effective website, check out "Key Elements of an Effective Website in 2026".

-How Users Make Decisions on a Website (Psychology & UX)
+How Users Make Decisions on a Website (Psychology and UX)

 Business owners often judge a website based on personal taste - colors, images, fonts.
 Meanwhile, the decision to contact or buy is made by users based on their needs and experiences.
 An effective website is created when design and content are tailored to the visitor's psychology, not the owner's preferences.